 - Seasonings: Ground cinnamon adds a delicious warm, inviting flavor while a generous pinch of Kosher salt enhances all the flavors!

 - Toppings: The best part of overnight oats are the toppings!
 There are limitless ideas and flavor combinations you can try out!
 I’ve included an insanely delicious banana fosters topping in the recipe below!
 (See below for more topping ideas!)

 What type of oats can I use?

-Plain old-fashioned rolled oats are the best option for overnight oats.
+Plain old-fashioned rolled oats are the best option for this basic overnight oats recipe.
 Rolled oats perfectly soak up the liquid overnight while become deliciously creamy in texture.

 You should avoid both quick and steel-cut oats when making overnight oats.
 Quick-cooking oats will become too soggy when you soak them overnight, while steel-cut oats are too firm and will not soften after soaking overnight.